aloksha/code-parser-docs/template/index.md

 - `CodeType` specifies the code's type.
 One `CodeType` can be assigned to several specific specifications.
 It can be used as the argument of [`setCodeType()`](../development/javascript/api-reference/CodeParser.md#setcodetype);

-- `FeatureString` is a regular expression string used to distinguish between all specifications under one `CodeType`.
+- `FeatureString` is a regular expression string used to find out whether the code follows this specification.

 ### FieldArray